Real Estate

 Home Sales

 Chester County home sales increased drastically in the early 2000s but began decreasing in 2004, hitting a low point during the Great Recession.
-Home sales continued to decrease through 2011, but have been mostly increasing since, with more than 7,000 sales each year.
-In 2022 home sales decreased by five percent form 2021, to 7,134 sales.
+Home sales continued to decrease through 2011, and had been mostly increasing since, with more than 7,000 sales each year.
+In 2023 home sales decreased by 27 percent from 2022 — to 5,439 sales.

 Figure 59 — Annual Home Sales